Compare Period Property Insurance quotes now

 Since you’re a tenant you would either take out tenants insurance or contents only insurance, and in either case the fact that your rental property happens to be a period property is unlikely to affect your own insurance policy.

-Does period property home insurance cover accidental damage?
+Does period property home insurance cover accidental damage as standard?

 No, most standard period property home insurance policies won’t pay out if your property is damaged accidentally unless your policy specifically includes ‘accidental damage cover’.